lukechilds/docker-vertcoind/README.md

 docker run -v /home/username/vertcoin:/data -p 8333:8333 lukechilds/vertcoind
 ```

-If there is a `vertcoin.conf` in the `/data` volume it will be used.
-If not, one will be created for you.
-A secure unique JSON-RPC password will also be generated.
+If there's a `vertcoin.conf` in the `/data` volume it'll be used.
+If not, one will be created for you with a randomly generated JSON-RPC password.

 ### JSON-RPC